johnGachihi/CompilerConstruction/Lexical-Analysis__Lab-1-and-2/Readme.md

 #### Lab 1
-The source code for the implementation of a simple lexical analysis is in the files:
+The source code for the implementation of a simple lexical analyser is in the files:
 - [lexer.cpp](lexer.cpp)
 - [lexer.h](lexer.h)